HAP Scheme - Landlord Terms and Conditions

 3. Rental accommodation standards

-The property rented by the landlord to the tenant must meet the Housing (Standards for Rented Houses) Regulations 2017 and all future regulations and standards.
-You can find out more about these standards on the housing section of the Department of Housing, Planning and Local Government website, www.housing.gov.ie.
+There is a legal obligation that all rented properties, including those in HAP, must meet the Housing (Standards for Rented Houses) Regulations 2019, and all future regulations and standards.
+You can find out more about these standards on the Department of Housing, Local Government and Heritage website: https://www.housing.gov.ie/housing/private-rented-housing/inspections/minimum-standards-rented-accommodation

-The local authority will arrange to inspect the property within 8 months of the start of the HAP payments to make sure that it meets these standards.
-If this inspection finds it does not meet the standards, the local authority will write to the landlord giving a clearly stated time by which listed improvements or repairs must be completed.
+Under the HAP scheme, the local authority will arrange to inspect the property/dwelling within 8 months of the start of the HAP payments, if the property/dwelling was not already inspected within the previous 12 months, to make sure that it meets the required standards.
+If this inspection finds that it does not meet the standards, the local authority will write to the landlord giving a clearly stated time by which listed improvements or repairs must be completed.
 If the landlord fails to fix the problems by the date given, then all HAP payments will stop.

 4. Tax compliance